 Last year, Google’s AlphaGo beat Ke Jie in the game of GO.
 In January, AI created by Alibaba and Microsoft tied for first place on the Stanford Question Answering Dataset (SQuAD), beating the human score for Exact Match (providing exact answers to questions based on Wikipedia articles).

 There’s no denying that AI is here, to stay.
 Whether the same can be said for humans remains to be seen.

-Use It Wisely Most people would agree that using AI to help keep traffic and pedestrians moving smoothly and efficiently are good things.
+Most people would agree that using AI to help keep traffic and pedestrians moving smoothly and efficiently are good things.
 Fewer might agree on facial recognition software being utilized to monitor people, although being able to find someone who has committed a crime probably outweighs our right to privacy and other concerns.

 Hong Kong Chief Executive Carrie Lam Cheng Yuet-ngor announced in her October policy address that the Hospital Authority, which manages the city’s public hospitals, would develop a big data system to identify useful patterns in the records to help shape policy and ease medical research.